SEND Information Report

 Review

-Measuring the impact of support provided and considering whether changes to that support need to be made.
-All of those involved – student, their parents or carer, teachers and SENCO – contribute to this review.
+Impact of support provided is measured and considerations whether changes to that support need to be made.
+All of those involved – student, their parents or carer, teachers and SENDCo – contribute to this review.
 This stage then informs the next cycle, if necessary.

-Whilst the majority of students with SEND will have their needs met in this way, some may require an EHC needs assessment to determine whether it is necessary for the Local Authority to make provision in accordance with an EHC plan.
+Whilst the majority of students with SEND will have their needs met in this way, some may require an Education Health and Care Needs Assessment determine whether it is necessary for the Local Authority to make provision in accordance with an Education Health and Care Plan.

 Having consulted with children, young people and their parents, all our additional provision (internal or external) is based on an agreed outcomes approach.